threefoldfoundation/www_threefold_io/content/home/index.md

 <!-- section 1 (header) -->

 {{ hero_text_center(
-    title="Internet Built for Everyone, By Everyone, Everywhere", subtitle="Unleashing the Power of Decentralized Networks",
+    title="Internet Built for Everyone By Everyone, Everywhere", subtitle="Unleashing the Power of Decentralized Networks",
     description="ThreeFold is a fully operational, decentralized internet infrastructure – deployed locally, scalable globally, and owned and powered by the people.", button1_text="Start Building",